Gowtham-app-developer/Android-Interview-Questions/Android Basics.md

 # Activity Lifecycle

-onCreate	Called when activity is first created. onStart	Called when activity is becoming visible to the user. onResume	Called when activity will start interacting with the user. onPause	Called when activity is not visible to the user. onStop	Called when activity is no longer visible to the user. onRestart	Called after your activity is stopped, prior to start. onDestroy	Called before the activity is destroyed.
+- onCreate -> Called when activity is first created.
+- onStart -> Called when activity is becoming visible to the user.
+- onResume -> Called when activity will start interacting with the user.
+- onPause -> Called when activity is not visible to the user.
+- onStop -> Called when activity is no longer visible to the user.
+- onRestart -> Called after your activity is stopped, prior to start.
+- onDestroy -> Called before the activity is destroyed.

 # What is Manifest.xml?

+- AndroidManifest.xml describes each component of the application and how they interact.
 - The AndroidManifest.xml file contains information of your package, including components of the application such as activities, services, broadcast receivers, content           providers etc.

 # Content Provider